Join Here | Log In

 OPN3 has recently been shown to be involved in the relaxation of the lung smooth muscle in the presence of blue light (~450 nm).[ref]
 Genetic variants in OPN3 have been associated with asthma susceptibility in multiple studies, tying into the relaxation of the airway muscles.[ref]

 OPN5 encodes neuropsin, which is sensitive to visible violet light wavelengths (~380 nm).
-It is found in the retina, skin, brain, and also in adipose tissue.
-Animal studies show that OPN5 in adipose tissue and the brain is important in thermoregulation during cold exposure.[ref]
+It is found in the retina, skin, brain, testes — and also in adipose tissue.

 It makes sense that light receptors would be involved in thermoregulation in animals and that their response to cold would change during the night versus the day.
-Keep in mind that animal studies in nocturnal mice may show different results than in nocturnal humans.
+Keep in mind that animal studies in nocturnal mice may show different results than in diurnal humans.

 Wavelengths that activate OPN3, OPN4, OPN5.
 Creative Commons from this article